mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Electrochromic threads can change color with voltage, letting you alter the color of your clothing or display text, images, or patterns.
 This is good for fashion, but great for vanishing into a crowd if you need a quick costume change.
 You can even get armored clothing in electrochromic styles.
 It takes a Minor Action to change the settings on your electrochromic clothes, but two combat rounds to complete the change.

-Wireless bonus: You gain a free Minor Action during any turn when you change your clothes’ settings, and your clothing can display images, text files, or video from your commlink.
+{REMOVE ME} - Wireless bonus: You gain a free Minor Action during any turn when you change your clothes’ settings, and your clothing can display images, text files, or video from your commlink.

 **Feedback feature**